talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

     private const string AppId = "<APP_ID>";   //Get your App Id from your TalkJS Dashboard after creating an account

-    //Call javascript that initializes TalkJS api
-    protected override async Task OnAfterRenderAsync(bool firstRender)
+    // Call the JavaScript function that initializes TalkJS api protected override async Task OnAfterRenderAsync(bool firstRender)
     {
-        //Only call javascript if both users and the app id is available if (Me != null && Other != null && !string.IsNullOrEmpty(AppId)) {
+        // Only call the JavaScript function if both users and the app id are available if (Me != null && Other != null && !string.IsNullOrEmpty(AppId)) {
             await jsRuntime.InvokeVoidAsync("TalkWrapper.initializeAndCreateConversation", AppId, Me, Other, "SAMPLE_CONVERSATION");